VukTodorovic/FastDownloader/README.md

 **K** is ordinal number of data chunk <br />
 **BYTES** is a chunk of bytes that is being transmitted
 - Client gets chunks of thata from server and writes them to a file in correct order.
-- When the file is fully downloaded all sockets are closed and client program is terminated
+- When the file is fully downloaded all sockets are closed, ports are removed from free ports pool and client program is terminated

 ## Development notes
 - Server could send file using round robin algorithm but using threads only for *socket.sendall()* since it's a bloking function